nodejs/node/doc/api/stream.md

 const readable = getReadableStreamSomehow();
 const writable = fs.createWriteStream('file.txt');
 // All the data from readable goes into 'file.txt',
-// but only for the first second readable.pipe(writable);
+// but only for the first second. readable.pipe(writable);
 setTimeout(() => {
   console.log('Stop writing to file.txt.');